Recovering Hidden Degrees of Freedom Using Gaussian Processes: Conclusion

 \section{Conclusion}

-We have introduced a physics-informed representation learning framework for Molecular Dynamics (MD) simulations, which naturally accounts for the temporal structure of trajectory data.
-In contrast to traditional methods which operate under the i.i.d. assumption, the proposed Gaussian Process Variational Autoencoder (GP-VAE) framework explicitly models time correlations in the latent space via specialized kernel functions.
-We believe that the inclusion of time information is an important step in addressing a fundamental limitation in existing methods, such as principal component analysis, which treat each frame as an independent observation despite MD trajectories being inherently sequential.
+We have introduced a physics-informed representation learning framework for MD simulations, which naturally accounts for the temporal structure of trajectory data.
+In contrast to traditional methods which operate under the i.i.d.\ assumption, the proposed Gaussian Process Variational Autoencoder (GP-VAE) framework explicitly models time correlations in the latent space via specialized kernel functions.
+The approach appears to be especially helpful in cases where essential degrees of freedom remain unobserved in the initial feature selection.

-Such an approach is especially helpful in cases where essential degrees of freedom remain hidden in the initial feature selection.
-Using an analytical toy model, we demonstrated that time-aware embeddings can identify and separate dynamically distinct states that appear geometrically similar, or even identical, due to the lack of deciding distinctive feature.
-For the toy model, the GP-VAE successfully recovered the correct state assignments by leveraging temporal correlations and thus was able to correctly separate and distinguish the two overlapping states without having observed their separation in space.
-While the model represents an idealized scenario, it demonstrates how temporal correlations, when properly integrated into dimensionality reduction frameworks, can complement traditional purely geometrical analyses and thus improve latent representation.
-This time-aware perspective may prove useful for understanding complex biomolecular systems where collective variables rarely provide a complete picture of the dynamics.

-Central to our approach is the use of Markovian kernel functions, such as e.g. the Matérn kernel, which allows preserving the Markovianity of the input features during dimensionality reduction.
+Central to our method is the use of Markovian kernel functions, such as e.g. the Matérn kernel, which allows preserving the Markovianity of the input features during dimensionality reduction.
 This kernel choice explicitly enforces temporal correlations in the latent space by acting as a time-aware smoothing of the data, which filters out non-Markovian noise components.
 By explicitly designing the feature extraction process to enforce Markovian properties in the latent space---through physics-informed kernel choice and time-aware smoothing---the resulting embeddings represent an optimal starting point for the construction of Markov state models: the embedding exhibits significantly enhanced metastability of the microstates allowing for smaller lag times and enabling faster convergence of implied timescales.
 The positive effects of a temporal filtering were already indicated in previous works, where a low-pass filtering of the MD data was employed, suppressing fast non-Markovian fluctuation and thereby reducing the misclassification of frames in the transition regions.\cite{Nagel23b}